 We are serious about looking after people at Paremata Boating Club.
 We know we have a number of health risks and safety risks associated with our club’s activities that could cause injury.

-To prevent people getting ill or injured, we manage our identified risks by either eliminating them or minimising them, so far as reasonably practicable.
+To prevent people getting injured, we manage our identified risks by either eliminating them or minimising them, so far as reasonably practicable.
 We have assessed our risks and prioritised the critical ones: drowning, impact and hypothermia.
 We take a proportional approach to how we direct our resources to controlling them.
 Because we have a diverse range of club members, we also take a proportional approach to how we control and influence people and activities to achieve the right type of health and safety outcome.